TRS-80 DOS - NEWDOS/80 v2.0 for the Model III - Disassembled

 SYS12/SYS

-Executes BASIC direct command REF.
+Executes BASIC direct command REF and has part of the PDRIVE code.
 Must be on the system diskette if REF will be executed.

 SYS13/SYS